Guide

 Are yes/no tarot questions bad?

 They can be limiting.
-Most of the time, you'll get clearer guidance by asking how, what, or where questions.
+Most of the time you'll get clearer guidance from how, what, or which questions.
+Keep yes/no for quick gut-checks, not for anything you want explained.

 Can I ask about another person?